Chili's Baby Back Ribs Jingle Gets a Lizzo Remix After 30 Years

 It dates back to 1996, when it first aired as part of a Chili's television campaign.

-Since then, it's been referenced in films, television shows, and online conversations for over three decades, outlasting entire brand identities that came and went in the same period.
+Since then, the jingle been referenced in films, TV shows, and online conversations, outlasting brand identities that came and went.

-Here are some takeaways for marketers watching this campaign:
+Here are some takeaways for marketers watching this campaign unfold:

-- Start with the fan, not the reach: Lizzo's history with Chili's gave the partnership a legitimacy that a purely transactional deal rarely produces.
+• Start with the fan: Lizzo's history with Chili's gave the partnership a legitimacy that a purely transactional deal rarely produces.

-- Tie campaigns to real product news: The jingle refresh would have felt hollow without an actual product upgrade behind it.
-The ribs story gave the campaign a reason to exist beyond just nostalgia.
+• Connect campaigns to real product news: The ribs upgrade gave the campaign a reason to exist beyond just nostalgia.

-- Loyalty activations increase campaign shelf life: The My Chili's Rewards giveaway keeps the campaign alive even past the music video hype.
+• Loyalty activations increase shelf life: The My Chili's Rewards giveaway keeps the campaign alive even past the music video hype.

 Our Take: When is a Jingle Worth Bringing Back?

-The shot-for-shot references, the a cappella version, and the deliberate call-backs all signal that the brand knows what it has.
+The shot-for-shot references, the a cappella version, and the rewards contest all signal that Chili's knows how to use its iconic brand assets.

-And with Lizzo's involvement, it makes the whole thing feel current without forcing it.
+Lizzo's involvement makes the whole thing feel current without forcing it.

 These top agencies help companies apply timeless storytelling with modern experiences.